gnachman/iterm2-website/source/_includes/documentation-dynamic-profiles.md

 ### Troubleshooting

-If something goes wrong loading a Dynamic Profile, errors will be logged to /var/log/system.log, and are usually visible by running Console.app.
+If something goes wrong loading a Dynamic Profile, errors will be logged to Console.app.

+### Triggers

+By default, *Highlight* triggers save colors in a large inscrutable mess of a format.
+For dynamic profiles, you can use `#rrggbb` in place of the large inscrutable mess.

 ### Example